kubevela/kubevela.github.io/docs/end-user/component-delivery.md

 Components are one of the core concepts of KubeVela.
 You can use them to build the most common types of services, such as a Web Service that provides external access, a Worker that runs scheduled tasks on the backend, or enables Redis and including OSS from Cloud Provider and so on.

-In order to help you quickly and comprehensively implement your business, KubeVela provides a large number of out-of-the-box component types, which not only include business components for conventional microservice scenarios, such as "service-oriented components" (webservice) and "back-end running components" (Worker), “one-off task component” (task), etc., and also include general-purpose components for different product categories in the community, such as the “Helm component” that supports Helm Chart, the “Kustomize component” that supports Git warehouse, etc., and also Contains a series of commonly used cloud service components.
-If KubeVela's built-in component types cannot meet all your needs, KubeVela also has the ability to expand almost any type of component products.
+In order to help you quickly and comprehensively implement your business, KubeVela provides a large number of out-of-the-box component types, which not only include business components for conventional microservice scenarios, such as "service-oriented components" (webservice) and "back-end running components" (Worker), “one-off task component” (task), etc., and also include general-purpose components for different product categories in the community, such as the “Helm component” that supports Helm Chart, the “Kustomize component” that supports Git Repo, etc., at last it contains a series of commonly used cloud service components.
+If KubeVela's built-in component types cannot meet all your needs, KubeVela also has the ability to expand to almost any type of component products.

 ## KubeVela's Component